lekhrajdinkar/02-spring/01_aws/04_network/01_ELB_ASG.md

         - add Listener & Routing :
           - Listener-1::No-contion : outside traffic on http:80  --> forward to --> `tg-1`
           - Listener-1::consition-1 (priority-100) : path, header, queryparam, etc. [TRY] --> tg-x
-          - Listener-2::No-Condition (priority-200)  on https:443 --> forward to --> tg-2 + make sure ACM has Cert for tg-domian.
+          - Listener-2::No-Condition (priority-200)  on https:443 --> forward to --> tg-2 + make sure ACM has Cert for tg-dns name.
           - ...
           - ...
           - Note:rule with higestest priorty win
         - hit dns-1
         - terminate ec2-i1 and hit elb-dns-1 again.
       ```
-- `Connection Draining` / `registration delay`
+- **registration delay** (old name : Connection Draining)
+  - feature of load balancers that ensures `active request`s are completed before **instances** are deregistered / terminated
+  - prevents disrupting in-flight requests and ensures a smooth user experience
-  - default 5min : allow 5 min to drains
+  - default 300sec / 5 min : allow 5 min to drains
+  - max 3600sec / 1 hr
   - make 0 to disable
   - if low like 5sec, then ec2-i will terminate fast, and all active clients session might lost,
   - and assign to new instance on subsequent req.